 (f) To the extent known, the risk posed by multiple pollutants and pollutant mixtures.

-(2) Not later than 18 months after the first set of benchmarks is adopted, the Department will select the first geographic area for air toxics reduction planning.
-The Department will base selection on representative monitoring compared to the ambient benchmark concentrations at public receptors.
+(2) Not later than 18 months after the first set of benchmarks is adopted, DEQ will select the first geographic area for air toxics reduction planning.
+DEQ will base selection on representative monitoring compared to the ambient benchmark concentrations at public receptors.
 To the extent possible, geographic areas will be identified using monitoring data generated following EPA monitoring guidelines.
 Subsequent geographic areas will be selected after completion of monitoring.
 A geographic area is formally selected upon publication of a notice in the Oregon Secretary of State's Bulletin.
-Once an area is selected for air toxics reduction planning, it will retain the status of a selected geographic area until the Department determines through an evaluation of data that a reduction plan is no longer necessary for the area to meet all air toxics ambient benchmarks.
+Once an area is selected for air toxics reduction planning, it will retain the status of a selected geographic area until DEQ determines through an evaluation of data that a reduction plan is no longer necessary for the area to meet all air toxics ambient benchmarks.

-(3) The Department will first select for emissions reduction planning the high priority geographic areas, where concentrations of air toxics are more than ten times above the ambient benchmarks or above a hazard quotient of one with the potential for serious adverse health effects.
-The Department will select all other geographic areas, where air toxics concentrations are above benchmarks, after air toxics emissions reduction plans have been approved for the high priority geographic areas.
+(3) DEQ will first select for emissions reduction planning the high priority geographic areas, where concentrations of air toxics are more than ten times above the ambient benchmarks or above a hazard quotient of one with the potential for serious adverse health effects.
+DEQ will select all other geographic areas, where air toxics concentrations are above benchmarks, after air toxics emissions reduction plans have been approved for the high priority geographic areas.

 (4) Geographic Area Boundaries.
-The Department will establish general geographic area boundaries on a neighborhood or urban area scale.
-The Department will consider feasibility of administration when setting the boundaries of a geographic area.
-In setting geographic area boundaries, the Department will consider criteria including but not limited to the following:
+DEQ will establish general geographic area boundaries on a neighborhood or urban area scale.
+DEQ will consider feasibility of administration when setting the boundaries of a geographic area.
+In setting geographic area boundaries, DEQ will consider criteria including but not limited to the following:

 (a) Areas of impact (where people are exposed);